#1 Ranked Children’s Hospital by U.S. News & World Report

-Benjamin Warf, MD, testified before the House Subcommittee on Africa, Global Health and Human Rights (viewable on C-SPAN; jump to 17:54).
+Benjamin Warf, MD, testified before the House Subcommittee on Africa, Global Health and Human Rights.
 John Mugamba, MD, whom Warf trained and who is currently medical director at CURE Children’s Hospital of Uganda, gave testimony in video form.
 Learn about Dr. Warf's work with hydrocephalus.

 In 2000, Benjamin Warf sold his house and a small farm in Kentucky and left his position as Chief of Pediatric Neurosurgery at the University of Kentucky.

 After giving away most of their possessions, Warf, his six children, and his wife boarded a plane for Uganda, believing they were leaving the United States for good.
 Read more about building neurosurgical care in the heart of Africa.

 We are grateful to have been ranked #1 on U.S. News & World Report's list of the best children's hospitals in the nation for the third year in a row, an honor we could not have achieved without the patients and families who inspire us to do our very best for them.
 Thanks to you, Boston Children's is a place where we can write the greatest children's stories ever told.”